bitnami/charts/bitnami/opensearch/README.md

 ### Sidecars and Init Containers

-If you have a need for additional containers to run within the same pod as Elasticsearch components (e.g. an additional metrics or logging exporter), you can do so via the `XXX.sidecars` parameter(s), where XXX is placeholder you need to replace with the actual component(s).
+If you have a need for additional containers to run within the same pod as Opensearch components (e.g. an additional metrics or logging exporter), you can do so via the `XXX.sidecars` parameter(s), where XXX is placeholder you need to replace with the actual component(s).
 Simply define your container according to the Kubernetes container spec.

 ```yaml
 sidecars: